 The Washington, D.C.
 Chapter of the National Railway Historical Society, Inc. (Washington, D.C.
 Chapter NRHS) or DCNRHS is a non-profit 501(c)(3) education organization.
 DCNRHS was chartered in the District of Columbia in 1944.

 Membership in DCNRHS is open to all those interested in the objectives and mission of this Society; the annual membership fees are by donation.
 We have over 500 members.

 DCNRHS' mission is to "Expand the public appreciation of railroads and their history through preservation and education."
 We have monthly programs that are free and open to the public, in conjunction with our membership meeting.
 We also produce several educational publications, including a monthly publication called The TimeTable.

 DCNRHS has programs, and activities with something to interest everyone, including rail equipment restoration and operation, excursion train operations, community service activities, historical research, photography contests, and railfan outings.

 DCNRHS has several items of railroad equipment, including the DOVER HARBOR , a restored 1923 Pullman Company heavy weight passenger car, three former baggage cars, and two former Pennsylvania Railroad Coaches.
 The DOVER HARBOR is frequently seen roaming the main lines of America in excursion, public trip, and charter service.
-We also operate a 1949 Pennsylvania Railroad Coach, the Franklin Inn.
+We also operate two 1949 Pennsylvania Railroad Coaches, the Franklin Inn and the Collinsville Inn.

 In cooperation with the City of Bowie, Maryland, DCNRHS operates the Martin F. O'Rourke Memorial Railroad Library.
 The Library is a free reference Library open the public six days a week.
 DCNRHS is a member of AAPRCO (American Association of Private Rail Car Owners), RPCA (Railroad Passenger Car Alliance), and the ARM (Association of Railway Museums).